INTERVIEW: Simone Dow (VOYAGER)

 SIMONE DOW: It has been very full on behind the scenes for a few months now, writing and hitting the studio to record the new album!!
 Honestly, it’s just great to get back up on the stage and play music again and see the outcome of your hard work.
 We are absolutely stoked to be playing Download and can’t wait!

-TIANA: So you got to play your brand new track ‘Brightstar’ to a hometown crowd to start off the ‘Upload’ tour – what was it like to finally bust out the track live, and in Perth no less!
+TIANA: And you got to play your brand new track ‘Brightstar’ to a hometown crowd to start off the ‘Upload’ tour – what was it like to finally bust out the track live, and in Perth no less!

 SIMONE: It felt amazing.
 Absolutely packed room and they all really got into it.
 Seeing people already singing some of the words always puts a smile on our faces.